 Steps Landlords Can Take Now

-- Review existing mortgage structures
+- Review existing mortgage structures and affordability

-- Focus on tenant retention strategies
+- Focus on long-term tenant retention strategies

 What This Means for You